Global China Studies (GCHN-SHU)

 Typically offered every year

 Our goal is to map China.
 But rather than making maps through calculations or grids, we will be mapping China conceptually and theoretically.
 This is to say that in studying China's regions, physical geography, political territories, cities, counties, and people, our goal is to develop skills for thinking about China spatially.
 With thousands of years of recorded history and a political system oriented to progress and national development, China is often imagined in terms of linear time.
-However, from ancient walled cities to the Mao-era work-unit system to the more recent migrations of rural labor, understanding how political, commercial, and social spaces are organized is essential for understanding China's past and present. pre-req: None.
-Fulfillment: CORE SSPC or IPC; GCS elective The Politics, Economy, and Environment of China; Social Science Focus Environmental Studies 200 level; Humanities Interdisciplinary or other Advanced course ( 18-19: Critical Concepts or Topic).
+However, from ancient walled cities to the Mao-era work-unit system to the more recent migrations of rural labor, understanding how political, commercial, and social spaces are organized is essential for understanding China's past and present.
+Prerequisite: GPS Fulfillment: CORE SSPC or IPC; GCS elective The Politics, Economy, and Environment of China; Social Science Focus Environmental Studies 200 level; Humanities Interdisciplinary or other Advanced course ( 18-19: Critical Concepts or Topic).

 Grading: Ugrd Shanghai Graded